 The first edition Ordnance Survey map clearly shows both Capel Evan and Ty'n Y Waun Collieries in existence, along with the Burry Port and Gwendraeth Valley railway line.
-Additionally Carnawllon Fawr Manor House/Farmstead is also depicted.
+Carnawllon Fawr Manor House/Farmstead is also depicted.
+A number of old coal workings are also depicted along with disused quarries.
+The possible mill depicted on the Tithe map is also marked.